Getting Started

 - "Create a magical forest where Elena trains"

-Keep Writing:
+Keep Creating:

 - "What should happen in the next scene?"